Brown Derby Cobb Salad

 I recommend prepping everything except the avocado ahead of time, then cutting the avocado only moments before tossing the salad to maintain its fresh texture and appearance.

-Step 2: Build the Salad Base
+Step 2: Toss the Greens

 • 3 cups iceberg lettuce